Rare White Lion May Be Auctioned Off To Trophy Hunters As Legal Battle Rages

 A wildlife sanctuary is engaging in what is likely to be a protracted legal battle with the South African government over a rare white lion in the sanctuary’s custody, Fox News reports.
 The three-year-old white lion, named Mufasa by his keepers, currently resides at the Rustenburg Wildlife Rehabilitation Centre.

 Mufasa was brought to Rustenburg by South African police after he was confiscated as a cub from his private owner, who failed to provide the proper permits.
 Three years later, South Africa’s North West Department of Rural, Environmental, and Agricultural Development is now trying to regain custody of the lion after resolving the criminal case with the original owner.
-The agency claims that it will move the lion to a larger sanctuary, but the leader of the Rustenburg Wildlife Centre says that three different officials have told her that Mufasa is going to be auctioned off “to recover legal costs”.
+The agency claims that it will move the lion to a larger sanctuary, but the leader of the Rustenburg Wildlife Centre says that three different officials have told her that Mufasa is going to be auctioned off “to recover legal costs.”
 The Centre has asked that the lion be moved to a larger sanctuary where he will be cared for until the end of his life, but the Department has refused.

 These may be the last days of Mufasa life. #SouthAfrica will auction the rare White #Lion to the highest bidder.
 He'll probably be bought by a canned hunting reserve company where he'll be gunned down #TrophyHunting.
 He should live free in a preserve.
 RT to #SaveMufasa pic.twitter.com/TPASGoYt6Y